rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 # Intelligent Failover with AI Agents

 This is the next step in my resilience journey.
-In my traditional failover demo, I showed how Kubernetes Horizontal Pod Autoscalers (HPA) and simple watchers reacted to thresholds: scaling pods when CPU exceeded 50% or failing over on binary health checks.
+In the **traditional failover demo**, Kubernetes and shell-based watchers reacted to problems in a reactive manner:

+* Pods were scaled when CPU thresholds were exceeded.
+* Traffic was switched on the basis of a single health check.
+* Human operators had to complete the investigation by reviewing **kubectl events**, running **PromQL queries in Prometheus**, and exploring **Grafana dashboards** to understand the root cause.

+That approach works, but it requires engineers to stop what they’re doing, interpret raw data, and piece together a timeline.

 In this demo, I go further.
+I replace reactive scripts with **AI-driven automation that understands the system’s full context**.
+Instead of depending on rigid thresholds and manual investigation, an intelligent agent:

+* Continuously analyzes real-time data streams from Prometheus and Grafana.
+* Interprets pod health, scaling patterns, and service behavior in context.
-I replace reactive automation with **AI-driven, context-aware operations**.
-Instead of rigid rules, I use an intelligent agent that can analyze workload patterns, understand service-level health, and make nuanced decisions that balance performance, cost, and user experience through guided delegation.
+* Makes nuanced failover and scaling decisions that balance performance, cost, and user experience.
+* Produces a **human-readable explanation** of what happened, why the decision was taken, and how the system responded.

+The result: failures are mitigated automatically, scaling is optimized intelligently, and engineers gain insight without spending time correlating metrics manually.
+This shifts resilience from *reactive firefighting* to *proactive, context-aware operations*.

 ---